linode/docs/docs/troubleshooting/troubleshooting-basic-connection-issues/index.md

 ### MTR

-When your network traffic leaves your computer for your Linode, it travels through a series of routers that are administered by your internet service provider, by Linode's transit providers, and by the various organizations that form the [Internet's backbone](https://en.wikipedia.org/wiki/Internet_backbone).
+When your network traffic leaves your computer to your Linode, it travels through a series of routers that are administered by your internet service provider, by Linode's transit providers, and by the various organizations that form the [Internet's backbone](https://en.wikipedia.org/wiki/Internet_backbone).
 It is possible to analyze the route that your traffic takes for possible service interruptions using a tool called [MTR](/docs/networking/diagnostics/diagnosing-network-issues-with-mtr/).

-MTR is similar to the [traceroute](https://en.wikipedia.org/wiki/Traceroute) tool, in that it will trace and display your traffic's route.
+MTR is similar to the [traceroute](/docs/tools-reference/linux-system-administration-basics/#the-traceroute-command) tool, in that it will trace and display your traffic's route.
 MTR also runs several iterations of its tracing algorithm, which means that it can report statistics like average packet loss and latency over the period that the MTR test runs.

 Review the installation instructions in Linode's [Diagnosing Network Issues with MTR](/docs/networking/diagnostics/diagnosing-network-issues-with-mtr/#install-mtr) guide and install MTR on your computer.

 ## Is your Linode Running?

-Log in to the Linode Manager and inspect the Linode's dashboard.
-If the Linode is powered off, [turn it on](/docs/getting-started/#boot-your-linode).
+Log in to the [Linode Manager](https://manager.linode.com/) and inspect the Linode's dashboard.
+If the Linode is powered off, turn it on.

 ### Inspect the Lish Console